JaneliaSciComp/msg-docker/README.md

 This repo containerizes the MSG "Multiplexed Shotgun Genotyping" pipeline found [here](https://github.com/JaneliaSciComp/msg).
 The pipeline relies on a lot of very old dependencies, so we've frozen it in approximately its late-2020 state to ensure it can be run into the future in whatever environment is available.

-This documentation is not meant to replace (Docker documentation)[https://docs.docker.com].
+This documentation is not meant to replace [Docker documentation](https://docs.docker.com).
 However, if you've installed Docker and gone through even the first pages of the both the Docker and Docker Hub QuickStarts, you will probably be able to follow the instructions for running the MSG container from Docker Hub.
 If you want to build the container yourself, you'll need a bit more Docker experience.

 ## Container contents